-You may have heard the term “trap crop” before, but what exactly is it?
+You may have heard the term “trap crop” before, but what exactly does it mean?
 A trap crop is a plant used to lure pests away from your garden [1].

 These crops are also known as decoy crops or sacrificial plants and are used to help protect valuable plants from pest attacks.

-There are many trap crops out there, and each one has its own unique benefits.
-In this article, we’ll highlight some examples and explain how to use them to protect your vegetable garden.
+There are many trap crops out there, and each one has its unique benefits.
+In this article, we will highlight some examples and explain how to use them to protect your vegetable garden.

 Below is a list of trap crops you can use on your organic farm.